-Highly liquid investments include cash and cash-equivalents that can easily be converted into cash with little or no change to the value of the asset when sold.
-Examples of highly liquid investments include low-risk and low-yielding money-market funds, U.S. Treasuries and bonds, stocks and marketable securities, and mutual funds.
+Highly liquid investments include cash and cash equivalents that can easily be converted into cash.
+Such conversion requires little or no change to the value of the asset when sold.
+Examples of highly liquid investments include low risk and low yielding money market funds, U.S. Treasuries and bonds, stocks and marketable securities, and mutual funds.

 Medium Liquid Investments

-Medium liquid investments are those that are somewhat liquid, provided you can take the time to wait to realize the full market value.
-Examples of medium liquid investments include assets such as precious metals, classic cars, rare art, fine wine, watches, and jewelry.
+Medium-liquid investments are those that are somewhat liquid.
+This is provided you can take the time to wait to realize the full market value.
+Examples of medium-liquid investments include assets such as precious metals, classic cars, rare art, fine wine, watches, and jewelry.

 Highly Illiquid Investment

-While illiquid real estate investments can provide beta and low-price volatility, those aren’t the only reasons to invest in illiquid assets.
-The biggest benefits of investing in an illiquid asset such as real estate are gained when low correlations are balanced with risk-adjusted returns.
+Illiquid real estate investments can provide beta and low-price volatility.
+However, those aren’t the only reasons to invest in illiquid assets.
+The biggest benefits of investing in an illiquid asset are gained when low correlations are balanced with risk adjusted returns.

-Before choosing to put money into an illiquid investment, it is important to consider your liquidity needs over the investment timeline, the expected rate of return over the holding period, and your individual tolerance for risk.
+Before chosing to put money into an illiquid investment, there are several things you need to consider.
+Your liquidity needs over the investment timeline, the expected rate of return over the holding period, and your individual tolerance for risk.

 Long-Term Benefits of Illiquid Investments

-While it might seem that illiquid investments are a better match for investors willing to accept a high level of risk, oftentimes the opposite is true.
-Because real estate private equity moves slowly and lacks public trading, illiquid assets can also be less volatile over longer timelines.
+While it might seem that illiquid investments are a better match for investors willing to accept a high level of risk.
+Oftentimes this is not true, this is because real estate private equity moves slowly and lacks public trading.
+Illiquid assets can also be less volatile over longer timelines.

 By participating in illiquid investments, real estate investors have the opportunity to diversify part of the overall portfolio across a wide range of property types.
-A private equity real estate investment strategy like this can help to minimize risk with the potential for strong upside performance, even for investors with little or no experience investing in real estate.
+A private equity real estate investment strategy like this can help to lower the risk with the potential for strong upside performance.
+Even for investors with little or no experience investing in real estate.

 Before investing in private equity real estate, it is important to conduct thorough due diligence on the potential investment, the equity fund manager itself, and the real estate private equity firm’s track record of success.